Contrasting Leonardo DRS (DRS) and The Competition

-Leonardo DRS (NASDAQ:DRS – Get Rating) is one of 19 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Leonardo DRS to related businesses based on the strength of its analyst recommendations, dividends, profitability, valuation, earnings, institutional ownership and risk.
+Leonardo DRS (NASDAQ:DRS – Get Rating) is one of 19 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Leonardo DRS to related businesses based on the strength of its profitability, institutional ownership, analyst recommendations, risk, valuation, earnings and dividends.

 Profitability

-This table compares Leonardo DRS and its competitors’ net margins, return on equity and return on assets.
+This table compares Leonardo DRS and its rivals’ net margins, return on equity and return on assets.

 |Net Margins